 1 A premium is charged if your guaranteed stop is triggered.
 The potential premium is displayed on the deal ticket, and can form part of your margin when you attach the stop.
 Please note that premiums are subject to change, especially going into weekends and during volatile market conditions.

 2 Winner for Mobile Platform / App based on the Investment Trends 2018 Singapore CFD & FX Report based on a survey of over 4,500 traders and investors.
-Awarded the best forex provider in Singapore by the Global Brands Magazine in 2023.
+Awarded the best forex provider in Singapore by the Global Brands Magazine in 2020 and 2023.
 Awarded the Best Online Trading Platform by Influential Brands in 2019 and 2022.
 Awarded the best retail FX provider for Asia by FX Markets in 2021.

 3 An overnight funding fee is payable if CFD contracts remain open through the official close of business of the underlying market.
 For CFDs, we will adjust your deposits to take into account the cost of financing your position.
 See how to calculate the overnight funding fee.